CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicpgadmin/intro.md

 1. Creating, editing, and executing some SQL
 1. Creating a table

+We assume you understand basic database concepts such as creating a table with data definition langauge (DDL) or simple SQL queries.
+If not, there may be some terminology you do not understand in the class but you should still be able to complete the class without major problems.

+We use a blockquote for commands that you should do in your sessions.

+> They look like this.

 We have already have spun up a PostgreSQL instance with a database.
 Inside that database we have created a spatially enabled table for storm event locations in the United States.

 Here are the details on the **database** we are connecting to: